stroblhofwarte/TelescopeMountBackslashMeasurement/README.md

 mount setup (e.g. OnStep supports this) and repeat this steps to check if your backslash is gone.

 ![alt text](https://github.com/stroblhofwarte/TelescopeMountBackslashMeasurement/blob/main/ScreenShots/Screen1.png)
+Here a branch is used as "landmark".
+It is not a good idea to use a branch as reference point if it is windy!

 ![alt text](https://github.com/stroblhofwarte/TelescopeMountBackslashMeasurement/blob/main/ScreenShots/Screen2.png)
+The branch is marked (yellow cross).

 ![alt text](https://github.com/stroblhofwarte/TelescopeMountBackslashMeasurement/blob/main/ScreenShots/Screen3.png)
+The branch is re-marked after the telescope move.
+The X difference is 71.49'' and Y 36.01''.

+I filled this into the mount settings tab (ASCOM) and from this point the "branch" returns back to the old position!

 # Development